Broken Garage Door Spring

 Extension Springs

-Unlike torsion springs, extension springs stretch and contract like a slinky.
+In contrast to torsion springs, extension springs operate by stretching and contracting, similar to a slinky.

 Spring Repair Safety